tokio-rs/tracing/CONTRIBUTING.md

 For any issue, there are fundamentally three ways an individual can contribute:

-1. By opening the issue for discussion: For instance, if you believe that you have uncovered a bug in a nursery crate, creating a new issue in the tokio-rs/tracing-nursery [issue tracker][issues] is the way to report it.
+1. By opening the issue for discussion: For instance, if you believe that you have uncovered a bug in a Tracing crate, creating a new issue in the tokio-rs/tracing [issue tracker][issues] is the way to report it.

 2. By helping to triage the issue: This can be done by providing supporting details (a test case that demonstrates a bug), providing